 You got your acceptance letter, Yay!
 Congrats to you.
 Now the journey is just beginning and I know you are super excited to start classes.
-You probably have a million questions about what you need to ensure that you are ready for the didactic year.
-Here are our top 10 picks for PA school must-haves and supplies.
+You probably have a million questions about what you need to ensure a great start to the didactic year.
+Here are The PA Café’s top 10 picks for PA school must-haves and supplies.

-If you’re the type that prefers paper and pen to take notes?
+Are you the type that prefers paper and pen to take notes?
 Tired of carrying around that heavy/bulky computer?
 Then the iPad pro is for you.
 In addition to being lightweight and compact, the features are amazing.
-Download your ppt presentations and write directly on them with your Apple Pencil.
-It’s like having the printed version but without all the paper.
+Download your PowerPoint presentations and write directly on them with your Apple Pencil.
+It’s like having the printed version minus the thousands of sheets of paper.

-Any subject that you’re having trouble with, we strongly recommend finding a resource that will break down the material to you Barney style and Keep It Stupid Simple (K.I.S.S).
+Any subject that you’re having trouble with, we strongly recommend finding a resource that will break down the material Barney style and Keep It Stupid Simple (K.I.S.S).
 Once you understand the basic concepts, it makes digesting the more complex aspects of the material much easier.
-Some of our favorites include: Merck Manuals, MedComic, the “Made Ridiculously Simple” series, and PANCE Prep Pearls
+Some favorites include: Merck Manuals, MedComic, the “Made Ridiculously Simple” series, and PANCE Prep Pearls

 Student memberships with Uptodate.com, AAPA, and FAPA (your state Academy of PA).
 Stay current with changes and trends in healthcare as well as the PA profession.